YerbaPage/SWE-Exp/README.md

 ## 📋 Requirements

-Dependencies and environment setup details would be specified here.
+Dependencies and environment setup details has been specifed in requirements.txt.

 ## 🙏 Acknowledgements